vegaprotocol/documentation/docs/api/grpc/overview.md

 }
 ```

 The above protobuf definitions can be used to generate client and server code in a given language.
-This can be done by using the protocol-compiler `protoc` directly and supplier a output language, or by using CLI tools from the buf-ecosystem, namely `buf generate`.
-As an example, YAML configuration for compiling Vega's protobuf definition into Golang using `buf genreate` can be found here [here](https://github.com/vegaprotocol/vega/blob/develop/buf.gen.yaml)
+This can be done by using the protocol-compiler `protoc` directly and supplying an output language, or by using CLI tools from the buf-ecosystem, namely `buf generate`.
+As an example, YAML configuration for compiling Vega's protobuf definition into Golang using `buf generate` can be found here [here](https://github.com/vegaprotocol/vega/blob/develop/buf.gen.yaml)

 Once generated they can imported and used from the generated language specific client stubs as follows: